somkenemuscle/somkenemuscle/README.md

 Beyond coding, I enjoy video editing and content creation.
-It’s a creative outlet that allows me to bring ideas to life, push my artistic boundaries, and explore storytelling in unique ways
+It’s a creative outlet that allows me to bring ideas to life, push my artistic boundaries, and explore story telling in unique ways
 </div>

 <div>